-The Office of Government Ethics (OGE) recently amended the Standards of Ethical Conduct for Employees of the Executive Branch (Standards of Conduct) to clarify that all of the Standards of Conduct provisions apply to individuals serving on detail to Federal agencies under the Intergovernmental Personnel Act (IPA), 5 U.S.C. §§ 3371-3376.1 This amendment to the Standards of Conduct provides an occasion for OGE to remind you about the kinds of ethics issues that can arise in connection with IPA assignments.
+The Office of Government Ethics (OGE) recently amended the Standards of Ethical Conduct for Executive Branch Employees (Standards) to clarify that all of the Standards' provisions apply to individuals serving on detail to Federal agencies under the Intergovernmental Personnel Act (IPA), 5 U.S.C. §§ 3371-3376.
+This amendment to the Standards provides an occasion for OGE to remind you about the kinds of ethics issues that can arise in connection with IPA assignments.